Tip: Learn how to take great photos and make them even better. Preview world-class photography courses from CreativeLive.

-Notice the Upright options you can use to correct the perspective of the photo:
+Notice the Upright options in the Transform panel that you can use to correct the perspective of the photo:

 - Level corrects horizontal distortions.